AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-configure.md

 1. Select **[!UICONTROL Publish all project assets to Brand Portal upon project completion]**.
 This option enables automatic publishing of assets to [!DNL Brand Portal] when the status of the Workfront project they belong to is changed to `Complete`.

 ![configure auto-publish](/help/assets/assets/wf-auto-publish-config.png)

+## Workfront document custom form updates {#subscribe-workfront-doc-custom-form-updates}

+To subscribe to the changes in [!DNL Workfront] document custom forms, select the relevant option in the **[!UICONTROL Advanced]** tab.
+When you subscribe to these updates, it updates your mapped [!DNL Experience Manager] metadata fields when the corresponding field in [!DNL Workfront] document custom form is changed.

+![Workfront document custom form updates configuration in [!DNL Experience Manager]](/help/assets/assets/wf-custom-form-update.png)